an3urysm/live-share/docs/main/collab-vs.md

 ![VS Join menu](../media/vs-leave-session.png)

 Any temp files are automatically cleaned up so no further action is needed.

 ### Troubleshooting

 Having issues with sharing?
 Check out [troubleshooting](troubleshooting.md#share-and-join).

 ## Co-editing

 Once a guest has joined a collaboration session, the host other guests will immediately be able to see each others edits and highlights in real-time.
 Simply select a file from the Solution Explorer and start editing.
-Guests will see edits as the host or other guests make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.
+All participants  will see edits as the host or other guests make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.

 ![Screen shot showing co-editing](../media/vs-coedit.png)